indonesian passport countries visas 2

 Another way to view the differences is this driving analogy: Your passport is like a driver’s license (SIM) - it identifies you as the driver and proves you’re allowed to "drive" internationally.
 Meanwhile, a visa is like your vehicle registration (STNK) - it gives you permission to enter a particular area and perform certain activities, like carrying passengers or delivering goods.

-So, what are the Visit-Free countries?
+So, what are the Visa-Free countries?

 Many countries around the world require tourists to have a visa to visit.
 However, there are also plenty of countries that offer a visa-free privilege to Indonesian passport holders, making travel a bit easier.